hoxxep/rapidhash/README.md

 A rust implementation of the [rapidhash](https://github.com/Nicoshev/rapidhash) function, which itself is the official successor to [wyhash](https://github.com/wangyi-fudan/wyhash).

-Memory safe, dependency free, no-std, non-cryptographic hash function.
+Memory safe, dependency free, no-std compatible, non-cryptographic hash function.
 Not suitable where hashing DOS-protection is required.

 From the C++ implementation:
 > Passes all tests in both SMHasher and SMHasher3, collision-based study showed a collision probability lower than wyhash and close to ideal.